cofinalsubnets/mallow/README.md

 Mallow.fluff {|m| m.to{odd?}}.fluff1(1) #=> true

 ```
 the receiver of :odd? is 1.
-In most cases this isn't a problem and helps to make code less verbose and more semantic without having to rely on dispatch-via-method_missing.
-Hooray!
-If you're sticking side-effecting code in these blocks, though, weird things could potentially happen if you're not careful.
+In most cases this isn't a problem and helps to make code less verbose and more semantic without having to rely on dispatch-via-method_missing (hooray!).
+If you're sticking side-effecting code in these blocks, though, weird things could potentially happen unless you're careful.

 You can prevent this behaviour altogether by:
 * always giving parameters to your blocks; or